johannaengland/nav/doc/faq/graph_gaps.rst

-Some devices are particularly slow to respond to SNMP requests at large, while some are slow to respond to particular SNMP requests - in particular, we often see agents that are slow to build large responses to ``GET-BULK`` requests, which NAV always uses in a SNMP *v2c* session.
+Some devices are particularly slow to respond to SNMP requests at large, while some are slow to respond to particular SNMP requests - in particular, we often see agents that are slow to build large responses to ``GET-BULK`` requests, which NAV always uses in an SNMP *v2c* session.

 You can try to alleviate the timeout problems by increasing ipdevpoll's SNMP request timeout, alternatively in conjunction with reducing the